J-Lambo/J-Lambo.github.io-open-registers-tech-docs/docs/about_registers/why_registers.md

 * uses standard names
 * can prove the integrity of the data within it
 * only contains raw, not derived, data
-* must have a custodian (someone responsible for its maintenance)
+* must have a someone responsible for its maintenance, known as a custodian

 Open registers are append-only.
 Some open registers use an `end-date` field to note when an entry ceases to be valid.
 For example, in the country register, the end-date contains the date when a country was dissolved or changed its name.